furinehigh/Koinonia/README.md

 - Instead of votes there will be signal strength
 - Seperate page for all the signals(posts)
 - Users can add echoes(comments) to signals(posts)
+- Posts/Signals can now be deleted
+- Posts/Signal can also be edited now (u can't update images yet)

 # Upcomming features and changes
 - Proper moderation tools for moderators
 - Auto moderation
 - Image moderation
+- Guest users can link their github account

 # Prerequisites
 - Node JS